Codiekitty.com

 And on the subject of stuff from DC that isn't Grant Morrison, in Green Lantern there are seven Lantern Corps (okay, six, there's only one Orange Lantern and you'll understand why in a second) each representing a color and an emotion, plus the White and Black Lanterns of life and death.
 Red is rage, orange is greed, yellow is fear, green is will, blue is hope, indigo is compassion, and violet is love.
 If you've ever heard of the Green Lantern's weakness being the color yellow, at first that didn't have any real explanation, but Geoff Johns retconned it to be because the yellow god of fear, Parallax, was imprisoned in the Green Lantern Corps' main power battery.
 Now, seven souls of seven colors representing seven attributes.
 Where does that sound familiar?

-The main reason I didn't devote a section to 52 is because Morrison was only one of four authors on the book and most of the time it's hard to tell what was Morrison and what was Johns, Rucka, or Waid.
-But when Animal Man starts talking about being abducted by aliens that took him outside reality and the nature of existence with Starfire, that is definitely Morrison.
+I didn't devote a section to 52 mainly because Morrison was only one of four authors on the book and most of the time it's hard to tell what was Morrison and what was Johns, Rucka, or Waid.
+But when Animal Man starts talking with Starfire about being abducted by aliens, leaving reality, and the nature of existence, that is definitely Morrison.

 You might be wondering, "Is Buddy talking about meeting Morrison?
 Doesn't he remember that?"
 There's an ambiguity as to whether Buddy remembers meeting Grant or if his memories were wiped when Grant tells him to "forget we ever met."